cameronbourke/closest-location/README.md

 ### Example
 Most people will want to use this code to work out what city etc is closest to a users location.

-This can achieved using the `Geolocation API` in broswers these days.
+This can achieved using the `Geolocation API` in browsers these days.

 ```
 // get our three parameters ready